-1. Click the File tab, and then click the Info tab in the menu.

-2. Click Automatic Replies (Out of Office).
+- 1. Click the File tab, and then click the Info tab in the menu. - 2.
+In the Automatic Replies dialog box, select the Send Automatic Replies check box.

-- 3. In the Automatic Replies dialog box, select the Send Automatic Replies check box. - 4.
-If you want to specify a set time and date range, select the Only send during this time range check box.
+- 3. If you want to specify a set time and date range, select the Only send during this time range check box. - 4.
 Then set the Start time, and then set the End time. - 5.
 In the Inside my organization tab, type the message that you want to send within your organization, and in the Outside my organization tab, type the message that you want to send outside your organization. - 6.
 Click OK.